eloquently/react-boilerplate/README.md

 npm run test:watch
 ```

-Run webpack-dev-server (may need to change host and port in `webpack.config.js` if you are not using Cloud9)
+Run webpack-dev-server (may need to change host and port in `webpack.config.js` if you are not using Cloud9).
+You don't need to run `webpack:watch` for this to work.

 ```
 npm run webpack-dev-server